 How Does a CNC Lathe Machine Work?

 Like the CNC mill, the CNC lathe requires a computer-aided design (CAD drawing) that can be converted into computer-aided manufacturing (CAM) format and exported to a CNC machine program with a tool path in G-code format.

 With the CNC lathe, the workpiece is held between two centers, in a lathe chuck or a collet.
 The spindle turns, and the cutting tool moves into the material, creating round parts and drilled or bored holes.
 Unlike manual lathes, CNC lathes can handle complicated work of various sizes and usually require a skilled operator with thorough training.

 What are Some Common Uses of a CNC Lathe Machine?

-CNC lathes feature a spinning spindle and a fixed tool for making cylindrical parts for many industries in the metalworking and woodworking industries, making them almost as versatile as the CNC mill.
+CNC lathes feature a spinning spindle and a fixed tool for making cylindrical parts for many products in the metalworking and woodworking industries, making them almost as versatile as the CNC mill.

 CNC lathe machines can remove material quickly for parts that don’t require a smooth finish or slowly when detailed features require a fine finish.
-CNC lathe machines are in almost every industry, including automotive, aerospace, firearms, and electronics.
+They are used in almost every industry, including the automotive, aerospace, firearms, and electronics industries.

 - Baseball bats